aakomov/a2k-procar/README.md

 ### inikube ssh docker rmi aakomov/a2k-procar:prod

+(a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ kubectl apply -f k8s/namespace.yaml
+(a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ kubectl apply -f k8s/deployment.yaml
+(a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ kubectl apply -f k8s/service.yaml
+(a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ kubectl apply -f k8s/monitoring-a2k-procar.yaml

 kubectl port-forward svc/a2k-procar -n a2k-procar 8000:80
-(a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ kubectl apply -f k8s/monitoring-a2k-procar.yaml

 (a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ kubectl delete -f k8s/monitoring-a2k-procar.yaml
 (a2k-procar) user@host:~/myfolder/kp_a2k/a2k-procar/infra-local/a2k-docker-rest$ helm uninstall monitoring -n a2k-procar